drewmjohnston/drewmjohnston.github.io/_pages/about.md

 Before that, I worked at Meta's Social Capital Lab, studying the connections between social ties, places, and economic opportunity.

-I received my PhD in Economics from Harvard University in 2024, where I was advised by Raj Chetty, Ed Glaeser, and Jesse Shapiro.
+I received my PhD in Economics from Harvard University in 2024.

 As an undergraduate, I studied economics and computer science at Columbia University.